kucera-lukas/rusty-battery/README.md

 ## notify

-Notify whenever battery percentage exceeds the given threshold.
+Notify whenever battery percentage exceeds the given threshold

 USAGE:
-`rusty-battery notify [FLAGS] [OPTIONS]`

-FLAGS:

-    -v, --verbose
-            Activates verbose mode
+    rusty-battery notify [OPTIONS]

 OPTIONS:

+    --disable-desktop
+            Disable desktop notifications

+            Specify this flag if you don't want desktop notifications to be shown whenever the chosen battery percentage exceeds the given threshold.

+    -h, --help
+            Print help information

-    --kde-connect <kde-connect-names>...
+    --kde-connect [<KDE_CONNECT_NAMES>...]
             KDE Connect device names

             If this value is not present, KDE Connect will not be used.

             If this value is empty, all of the KDE Connect devices will be pinged.

-    -m, --model <model>
+    -m, --model <MODEL>
             Battery model name

             If this value is omitted and only battery device is found for the current device, that one will be used.

             Otherwise, please use the `batteries` subcommand to get a list of all battery devices to get the model of the wanted battery device which should be monitored.

+    -q, --quiet
+            Less output per occurrence

-        --refresh-secs <refresh-secs>
+    --refresh-secs <REFRESH_SECS>
             Number of seconds to wait before refreshing battery device data

             After every battery device refresh, its data will be checked.
-Notifications will be sent everytime they should be, based on the new refreshed battery device data. [default: 30]
+Notifications will be sent everytime they should be, based on the new refreshed battery device data.

+            [default: 30]

-    -t, --threshold <threshold>
+    -t, --threshold <THRESHOLD>
             Battery charge threshold

-            Whenever the chosen battery device reaches this charge threshold and will be charging, notifications will be sent, alerting that the charger should be unplugged. [default: 80]
+            Whenever the chosen battery device reaches this charge threshold and will be charging, notifications will be sent, alerting that the charger should be unplugged.

+            [default: 80]

+    -v, --verbose
+            More output per occurrence

+    -V, --version
+            Print version information

 ## batteries

 List all available batteries of the current device

 USAGE:

-`rusty-battery batteries [FLAGS]`
+    rusty-battery batteries [OPTIONS]

-FLAGS:
+OPTIONS:

+    -h, --help       Print help information
+    -q, --quiet      Less output per occurrence
-    -v, --verbose    Activates verbose mode
+    -v, --verbose    More output per occurrence
+    -V, --version    Print version information

 ## kde-connect-devices

 List all available KDE Connect devices

 USAGE:

-`rusty-battery kde-connect-devices [FLAGS]`
+    rusty-battery kde-connect-devices [OPTIONS]

-FLAGS:
+OPTIONS:

+    -h, --help       Print help information
+    -q, --quiet      Less output per occurrence
-    -v, --verbose    Activates verbose mode
+    -v, --verbose    More output per occurrence
+    -V, --version    Print version information

 # Installation